wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-02.md

 ```sh
   git status
 ```
-> *If you have active change, Commit and Push before next steps*
+> *If you have active changes, Commit and Push before next steps*

 ##### Step 4 : Adding Remote
 * Still in your terminal (within the submission folder) write the following command